-‘Mozzarella in Carrozza’ literally means ‘mozzarella served in a carriage’.
-It’s one of the many deep-fried preparations of the Neapolitan tradition and owes its name to the fact that the bread used for this recipe was originally round, just like a carriage wheel.
+‘Mozzarella in Carrozza’ namely ‘Mozzarella served in a carriage’, is one of the many deep-fried preparations of Neapolitan tradition and owes its name to the fact that the bread used for this recipe was originally round, just like a carriage wheel.

-The same preparation is also part of the cuisine from Lazio with the exception of ham and anchovies addition to the mozzarella sandwich.
+A similar preparation is made in Lazio region with the addition of ham or anchovies addition to the mozzarella sandwiches.

 - Milk: 75 ml

 - Sliced Bread Loaf or Stale Bread Slices: 14